Geranium carolinianum: Wildlife use

 Insect visitors that have been observed collecting nectar include long-tongued bees (Megachile spp.), short-tongued bees (Halictid bees), and flower flies (Syrphids) who, in the larval stage, can provide early, cool-season aphid control.
-Northern Bobwhite Quails as well as Mourning Doves are known to eat the seeds of the plant.
-It is also a preferred winter forage for White-tailed Deer in the Southeast, with an average of 19 percent crude protein in the vegetative state.
+Northern bobwhites as well as mourning doves are known to eat the seeds of the plant.
+It is also a preferred winter forage for white-tailed deer in the Southeast, with an average of 19 percent crude protein in the vegetative state.